Lincoln-Yuji/Lincoln-Yuji.github.io/sketches/2024-06-07-suspend-touchpad.md

 Since this is a kernel level bug, most users (even advanced ones) will have to do some kind of workaround to have their hardware working properly.

+# Booting using Legacy rather than UEFI

+Most of machines nowadays have the UEFI boot mode enabled by default, and that happens they come with Windows installed from factory.
+Some of them might not even have the option to change the boot to Legacy mode.

+However, if you have intentions to install Linux into your machine and have the option use Legacy, I strongly recommend you to do so.
+The UEFI mode is a tool developed to make it difficult for the average user to uninstall their Operating System and nuke their computer.
+On top of that, most machines have also Secure Boot enabled as an extra layer of protection.

+In fact, UEFI was originally made to avoid users trying to install different Operating Systems into their machines, including Linux, and lock them into using Windows by default.

+You maybe will not face this sort of issue when using Legacy boot, but it's not guaranteed and also you may not have this option in your BIOS configuration.

 Hopefuly this information is useful and good luck with your Troubleshooting!